mui/material-ui/docs/src/pages/layout/grid/grid.md

 (`xs`, `sm`, `md`, `lg`, and `xl`) are focused on controlling width and do **not** have similar effects on height within `column` and `column-reverse` containers.
 If used within `column` or `column-reverse` containers, these properties may have undesirable effects on the width of the `Grid` elements.

+## CSS Grid Layout

+Material-UI doesn't provide any CSS Grid functionality itself, but as seen below you can easily use CSS Grid to layout your pages.

+{{"demo": "pages/layout/grid/CSSGrid.js"}}